Inverse problem for a differential operator on a star-shaped graph with nonlocal matching condition: Introduction

 and the nonlocal matching condition (MC)

 at the central vertex.
 Here $\lambda$ is the spectral parameter, $\{ h_j \}_{j = 1}^m$ are complex numbers, $p_j \in L_2(0, \pi)$ are complex-valued functions, $j = \overline{1, m}$.

 Spectral theory of differential operators on geometrical graphs has been rapidly developed in recent years (see, e.g., the monographs \cite{BCFK06, BK13, Post12, MP20} and references therein).
 Such operators have applications in quantum and classical mechanics, nanotechnology, mesoscopic physics, theory of waveguides, etc. The majority of studies in this direction are concerned with local MCs.
 In particular, the so-called standard MCs of form \eqref{cont}-\eqref{mcint} with $p_j = 0$, $j = \overline{1, m}$, express Kirchoff's law in electrical circuits, balance of tension in elastic string network, etc. (see \cite{BCFK06}).
 However, for modeling some physical processes, nonlocal BCs appear to be more adequate than local ones.
 Differential equations with integral BCs were used in the study of diffusion and heating processes, in the theory of elasticity, biotechnology, and other applications (see \cite{Fel52, Fel54, Krall75, Day82, Schueg87, Yin94, Gor00, SD15}).
-It is shown in Appendix B of this paper that various models with nonlocal BCs on intervals can be generalized to graph-like structures.
+It is shown in the Appendix of this paper that various models with nonlocal BCs on intervals can be generalized to graph-like structures.

 This paper is concerned with the theory of inverse spectral problems, which consist in the recovery of operator coefficients from spectral information.
-We focus on the following inverse problem (IP) for the boundary value problem $L$ of form \eqref{eqv}-\eqref{mcint}.
-The numbers $\{ h_j \}_{j = 1}^m$ are supposed to be distinct and known a priori.
+We focus on the following inverse problem (IP) for the boundary value problem $L$ of form \eqref{eqv}-\eqref{mcint} with distinct numbers $\{ h_j \}_{j = 1}^m$.